Electoral Register Guide

 - Edited Register, available for general sales, omits details of anyone who does not wish to be included in the Full Register.

-We hold the Full and Edited Registers registers for most years, however registers produced less than ten years ago cannot be photocopied or photographed, and you will need to complete a short form to view any current register.
+We hold the Full and Edited Registers for most years to present.
+Volumes produced less than ten years ago cannot be photocopied or photographed.
+You will need to complete a short form to view the current register.

 Volumes with a Streets Index

-Our electoral registers can only be browsed by street, not by name, so you will need to know where your ancestor may have lived before looking them up.
-Without knowing the exact division a street is listed under, this can make searching them time a consuming process.
+The electoral registers can only be browsed by electoral division and street, not by name.
+You will need to know where the individual may have lived before looking them up.
+Without knowing the exact division a street is listed under can make it a time-consuming process.
 Useful street indexes are available for the following years:

 - Tower Hamlets Registers: 1901-1915, the index is at the front of volume one